 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable.
 The Company holds substantially all its cash and cash equivalents on deposit with financial institutions in the U.S. that are insured by the Federal Deposit Insurance Corporation or in U.S. government debt securities.
-At December 31, 2023, the Company had approximately \$1.4 million in bank balances that were in excess of the insured limits.
+At December 31, 2024, the Company had approximately \$1.2 million in bank balances that were in excess of the insured limits.

-At December 31, 2023, there were four customers whose accounts receivable balances represented 28%, 26%, 16%, and 10% of accounts receivable at that date.
-At December 31, 2022, one customer accounted for 19% of accounts receivable at that date.
+At December 31, 2024, there were two customers whose accounts receivable balances aggregated to 24% of accounts receivable at that date.
+At December 31, 2023, there were four customers whose accounts receivable balances aggregated to 80% of accounts receivable at that date.

-One pharmaceutical customer, a related party who is a stockholder, a noteholder, and whose chief executive officer is a representative on the Company's Board of Directors (see Note 7), for whom the Company provides hardware, software, clinical services, and market development services in support of the customer's clinical trials, and from whom the Company earns a quarterly fee, accounted for 12% of total revenue for the year ended December 31, 2023, and of15% total revenue for the year ended December 31, 2022.
-There were no outstanding receivables from this customer at December 31, 2023 or December 31, 2022.
+One pharmaceutical customer, a related party that is a stockholder, former noteholder, and whose chief executive officer is a representative on the Company's Board of Directors, for whom the Company provides hardware, software, clinical services, and market development services in support of the customer's clinical trials, and from whom the Company earns a quarterly fee, accounted for 9% of total revenue for the year ended December 31, 2024, and of 12% total revenue for the year ended December 31, 2023.
+There were no outstanding receivables from this customer at December 31, 2024 or December 31, 2023.

 Prior to granting credit, the Company generally performs credit evaluations of its customers' financial condition.
 In general, the Company does not require collateral from customers with an extension of credit.
-The accounts receivable balance is reduced by an allowance for credit losses from the potential inability of the Company's customer to make required payments.
-The allowance for credit losses at December 31, 2023 and 2022 was \$1.4 million and \$0.1 million, respectively.
+The accounts receivable balance is reduced by an allowance for credit losses from the potential inability of the Company's customers to make required payments.
+The allowance for credit losses at December 31, 2024 and 2023 was \$1.1 million and \$1.4 million, respectively.
 The Company evaluates the historic loss experience on the accounts receivable balance and also considers separately customers with receivable balances that may be negatively impacted by current economic developments and market conditions.
 The estimate is a result of the Company's ongoing evaluation of collectability, customer creditworthiness, historical levels of credit losses and future expectations.

-The Company is subject to risks common to emerging companies in the medical device industry, including, but not limited to: new technological innovations; acceptance and competitiveness of its products; dependence on key personnel; dependence on key suppliers; dependence on third-party collaboration, license and joint development partners; changes in general economic conditions and interest rates; protection of proprietary technology; compliance with changing government regulations; uncertainty of widespread market acceptance of products; access to credit for capital purchases by customers; and product liability claims.
+The Company is subject to risks common to emerging companies in the medical device industry, including, but not limited to: new technological innovations; acceptance and competitiveness of its products; dependence on key personnel; dependence on key suppliers; its ability to maintain its third-party collaboration, license and joint development partners; changes in general economic conditions and interest rates; its ability to obtain additional funding to support its business; regulatory uncertainty; protection of proprietary technology; compliance with changing government regulations; uncertainty of widespread market acceptance of products; access to credit for capital purchases by customers; and product liability claims.
 Certain components used in manufacturing have relatively few alternative sources of supply and establishing additional or replacement suppliers for such components cannot be accomplished quickly.
 The inability of any of these suppliers to fulfill the Company's supply requirements may negatively impact future operating results.